overlookinfra/clj-ldap/README.md

     :password        The password to bind with, optional :num-connections The number of connections in the pool, defaults to 1 :ssl?
-Boolean, connect over SSL (ldaps), defaults to false :start-tls?
+Boolean, connect over SSL (ldaps), defaults to false :cipher-suites   An optional set of strings corresponding to SSL cipher suites, defaults to nil
+    :ssl-protocols   An optional set of strings corresponding to SSL protocols. `TLSv1.3`, `TLSv1.2`, `TLSv1.1`, & `TLSv1` are
+                     supported options, defaults to nil
+    :start-tls?
 Boolean, use startTLS to initiate TLS on an otherwise unsecured connection, defaults to false.
     :trust-store     Only trust SSL certificates that are in this